...

 Injecting the molten material

-The injection is a high-precision stage where the molten material is injected into the mold under significant pressure, commonly ranging between 70 and 112 MPa (10–16 Kpsi).
-This ensures the complete filling of the mold cavity, capturing the intricate details of the design.
+The injection is a high-precision stage where the molten material is injected into the mold under significant pressure, commonly ranging between 70 and 112 MPa (10–16 Kpsi) in this process.
+Injection ensures the complete filling of the mold cavity, capturing the intricate details of the design.
 In this stage, it is crucial to maintain the correct pressure and volume of material.
 Any inaccuracies during injection can lead to defects in the final product, such as a warping or incomplete filling.

 Step 5: Cooling and Solidification